Xavien Howard: 2018

-During the New York Jets home opener in Week 2, Xavien Howard got his first interception of the season.
+During the Jets home opener in Week 2, Xavien Howard got his first interception of the season.
 One week later, Howard recorded his third career game with two interceptions on Derek Carr in the 28–20 victory over the Oakland Raiders.
-Howard also intercepted Colts' quarterback Andrew Luck twice in a span of 14 seconds during the Dolphins' loss on the road against the Indianapolis Colts.
+Howard also intercepted Indianapolis Colts quarterback Andrew Luck twice in a span of 14 seconds during the Dolphins' loss on the road against the Colts.
 In Week 13 of the 2018 season, Howard injured his knee after intercepting Bills' quarterback Josh Allen for the second time that afternoon.
 He went on to miss the final four games of the regular season.
-Howard ended the 2018 season leading the league interceptions with Chicago corner Kyle Fuller and Atlanta safety Damontae Kazee with seven.
+Howard ended the 2018 season leading the league interceptions with Chicago Bears corner Kyle Fuller and Atlanta Falcons safety Damontae Kazee with seven.
 Howard was named to his first Pro Bowl and first second-team All-Pro.
+He was ranked 55th by his fellow players on the NFL Top 100 Players of 2019.

 2019

 On May 9, 2019, Howard signed a five-year, $76.5 million contract extension with the Dolphins with $46 million guaranteed, making him the highest-paid cornerback in the league.
 In week 3 against the Dallas Cowboys, Howard was ejected after slapping wide receiver Cedrick Wilson Jr. on the facemask.
 Prior to being ejected, Howard recorded two tackles in the 31–6 loss.
 Howard was forced to miss the next three games due to a knee injury.
-He made his return in Week 8 against the Pittsburgh Steelers.
+He made his return in Week 8 against the Steelers.
 In the game, Howard recorded an interception off a pass from Mason Rudolph that was intended for JuJu Smith-Schuster before reinjuring his knee.
 Without Howard, the Dolphins lost 27–14.
-He was placed on injured reserve on October 29, 2019 with a knee injury.
+He was placed on injured reserve on October 29, 2019, with a knee injury.